khofstadter/CS220-AU-navigating-the-digital-world/project-management.md

 ![](assets/img/apm-def.png)
 <br><br>

 Consider managing your assignment with APM.

 Here an outline of its five stages:

 ### 1. goals stage
 - identify a problem and potential solutions
 - use initial literature review and discussions to define the problem and the potential solutions
-- in academic terms, this stage is linked to writing the research question (the problem) and the objectives (ways/methods to answer the research question, the objectives are the potential solutions)
+- in academic terms, this stage is linked to writing the research question (the problem) and the objectives (the objectives are ways/methods that you think can answer the research question, provide solutions)
-- this stage is based on your own idea/problem **and your research on how others have thought about the idea/problem** e.g. by using or developing a specific tool/method(ology)
+- this stage is based on your own idea/problem **and your research on how others have thought about the idea/problem before you** e.g. by using or developing a specific tool/method(ology)

-*What are your goals in the CS220 assignment e.g. what problems are you trying to solve with (1) your di-assignment essay and (2) your website?*
+*What are your goals in the CS220 assignment i.e. what problems are you trying to solve with (1) your di-reflection and (2) your website?*

 <br><br>
 ![](assets/img/apm.svg)
 <br><br>

 ### 2. design stage
-- further development of objectives (the potential solutions) with
-  - a (somewhat) detailed breakdown on how you will use and/or develop methods/tools to answer your research question i.e. solve the problem/progress towards your goal
+- further development of objectives (the potential solutions) with a (somewhat) detailed breakdown on how you will use or develop tools to answer your research question
   - useful tools:
-      1. a thorough TODO list
+    - a thorough TODO list
-      2. a timeline with deadlines using a [Guntt chart](https://www.gantt.com/) e.g. https://bcmi.khofstadter.com/start-of-the-research/
+    - a timeline with deadlines using a [Guntt chart](https://www.gantt.com/) e.g. https://bcmi.khofstadter.com/start-of-the-research/

-*What tools can you use that can help design the narrative of your di-identity essay?* <!-- V&R map, my di-identity template -->
+*What tools can you use to design the narrative of your di-identity essay?* <!-- V&R map, my di-identity template -->

 *What tools can you use to design the layout of your website?* <!-- drawing on a simple notebook and simple markdown language -->